chsunwoo1002/note_taking_assistant/README.md

 # Mosaic

-Automate your note-taking process by collecting text segments from websites through our Chrome extension.
+Automate your note-taking process by collecting text segments from websites through the Chrome extension.
 Access all your notes and their sources through web application.

 <!-- ## Demo Video -->